The Hardy Boys: In other media

-2021 television series Only Murders in the Building features several characters who, as children, create and solve mysteries, inspired by the Hardy Boys books.

 Thematic analysis

 The Hardy Boys have been called "a cultural touchstone all over the world."
 Their adventures have been continuously in print since 1927.
-The series was an instant success: by mid-1929 over 115,000 books had been sold, and as of 2008 the books were selling over a million copies a year (the first Hardy Boys book, The Tower Treasure, alone sells over 100,000 copies a year).
+The series was an instant success: by mid-1929 over 115,000 books had been sold.
+As of 2008, the series remained successful, with the first Hardy Boys book, The Tower Treasure, selling over 100,000 copies a year.
 Worldwide, over 70 million copies of Hardy Books have been sold.
 A number of critics have tried to explain the reasons for the characters' longevity.

 One explanation for this continuing popularity is that the Hardy Boys are simple wish fulfillment.
 Their adventures allow readers to vicariously experience an escape from the mundane.
 At the same time, Frank and Joe live ordinary lives when not solving mysteries, allowing readers to identify with characters who seem realistic and whose parents and authority figures are unfailingly supportive and loving.
 The Hardy Boys also embody an ideal of masculinity: by their very name they "set the stage for a gentrified version of hardiness and constructed hardiness as an ideal for modern American males", part of the "cultural production of self-control and mastery as the revered ideal for the American man."
 More controversially, to Meredith Wood, the characters embody not just an ideal of masculinity, but an ideal of white masculinity.
 She argues that "racist stereotypes are ... fundamental to the success of the Hardy Boys series."
 In support of this claim, Wood cites what she says is the replacement of one stereotype (evil Chinese) with another (evil Latin Americans) in the original and revised versions of Footprints Under the Window.
 She further claims that this is the reason for the popularity of the Applewood Books reprints of the original, unrevised texts rather than the widely cited blandness of the rewrites.

 Critic Gary Westfahl considers the Hardy Boys to not display any sexuality.
 The Hardys' ignorance of sex and their increasing respect for the law have led to some negative perceptions and many parodies of the characters.
 They are "well-scrubbed Boy Scout types" who "fetishized squareness."
 They have been parodied numerous times, in such works as The Hardy Boys and the Mystery of Where Babies Come From by Christopher Durang, The Secret of the Old Queen: A Hardy Boys Musical by Timothy Cope and Paul Boesing, and Mabel Maney's novel A Ghost in the Closet: A Hardly Boys Mystery.
 National Lampoon ran an article in 1985 entitled "The Undiscovered Notebooks of Franklin W. Dixon", in which the authors "purport to have stumbled upon some unpublished Hardy Boys manuscripts", including "The Party Boys and the Case of the Missing Scotch" and "The Hardly Boys in the Dark Secret of the Spooky Closet."